idekerlab/NBGWAS-Frontend/README.md

 The `homepage` variable is set to `"."` so that the app can be published to any domain name (`nbgwas.ucsd.edu` or `nbgwas.ucsd.edu/staging`).

 ## Future Goals
-We intend to connect this app with [Cytoscape](http://cytoscape.org) and [NDEx](http://ndexbio.org) so that output data can more easily be implemented into workflows and visualized.

 The paper for NAGA is on its way to being published and will be available via link soon.